zulip/zulip/templates/zerver/help/rename-a-topic.md

 1. Edit the topic.

-1. Pick **Change previous and following messages to this topic** from the dropdown to the right.
+1. From the dropdown menu, select **Change previous and following messages to this topic**.

 1. Click **Save**.